China removes 6 diplomats from UK after protester assaulted | Law-Order

 Cleverly said Britain's Foreign Office requested Beijing waive the diplomatic immunity of the six officials to allow police investigating the matter to question them.

+He added that the other staff have “either left the United Kingdom or will shortly do so.”
+Chen welcomed Thursday's development in a statement.

 “It has been two months since I was attacked in Manchester by staff members of the Chinese Consulate,'' he said.
 “What happened on 16 October 2022 was unacceptable and illegal, and the withdrawal of these Chinese diplomats gives me a sense of closure.”
-The incident had increased tensions between Britain and China.
+The incident, which was captured on video, had increased tensions between Britain and China.
 China's foreign ministry maintained that Chen had illegally entered the consulate, and that Chinese diplomatic staff have the right to maintain security on their premises.

+In response, the Chinese Embassy in the U.K. issued a statement denying all wrongdoing and saying Cleverly made “irresponsible comments by distorting facts.''
+It repeated its contention that protesters “illegally intruded into the consulate premises and assaulted consulate officials, thus gravely undermining the safety and dignity of consulate officials.''
+China has “launched solemn representations with the U.K.,'' it said, implying that retaliatory action could follow.

+“The U.K. side must be clear that reciprocity is an essential principle in diplomacy.
+Any act that undermines China's interests will definitely be met with forceful responses,'' it said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)